Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 > 🚧 :pencil2: 🚧 ...
 WRITING in PROGRESS ... 🚧 :paintbrush: 🚧

+<table><tr>
+ <td widh="25%"></td>
+ <td><blockquote>
-> This essay treats architecture and design together (as everything over particular and imaginary applications/systems/constructions) while
+This essay treats architecture and design together (as everything over particular and imaginary applications/systems/constructions) while
 <picture><img alt="&nbsp;Arc Deco" src="../../../../_rsc/_img/ArcDeco/ArcDeco-bar-12px.jpg"
 title="LOCAL SURVEY&#013;&#010;Arc&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ARChitecture&#013;&#010;D&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Design&#013;&#010;e&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;dEvelopment&#013;&#010;co&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;COde" /></picture>
-, from which this essay derives, discriminates them as [kin adjacent activities](../../../../software/ArcDeco/README+/03.Stripes).
+, from which this essay derives, discriminates them as <a href="../../../../software/ArcDeco/README+/03.Stripes">kin adjacent activities</a>.
+ </blockquote></td>
+</tr></table>

 # Architecture and Architect

 The spirit of architecture appeared as folks managed to erect something more extravagant and durable than a hut of piled branches.
-Ancient Greeks were so good at it that being great thinkers they coined the term _architect_<sup>🏛️</sup> centuries before it was romanized to _architecture_.
+Ancient Greeks were so good at it that being great observers they coined the term _architect_<sup>🏛️</sup> centuries before it was romanized to _architecture_.

 Then it took ages till the art of immobile methodized and acknowledged architects as a detached trade &mdash; refined craftsmen exempt from routines and narrow-profile burdens to focus on vision, design, blueprints, and aesthetics.